web-illinois/toolkit/src/components/il-grid/README.md

 # `il-grid`

-Grids arrange in their content into rows, each row divided into a prescribed number of columns.
+Grids arrange their content into rows, each row divided into a prescribed number of columns.
 Items in the grid are arranged from left to right until the row is full, then from left to right again in a new row below the previous row.

 The maximum number of columns is 6.